DaveSimoes/saas-boilerplate-launchpad/README.md

 ---

 <p align="center">
-Built with ❤️ Dave Simoes for the modern web
+Built with ❤️ by Dave Simoes for the modern web
 </p>